edmamerto/souschef/README.md

 # Sous-Chef
-> just my personal cookbook collection
+> my personal cookbook collection

 I use a virtual workstation that I setup with vagrant and virtualbox.